Connie Kaldor: Activism

 Connie Kaldor is recognized as a feminist performer alongside artists like k.d. lang, Ferron, Buffy Sainte-Marie and Pauline Julien.
 From the very start of her career, Kaldor's lyrics have showcased the perspectives and experiences of women, "often using humour to disarm her audience."
 One of her earliest successes, the song Jerks called out cat-calling jerks in its lyrics, singing, "there are jerks in cars/jerks in trucks/some want to bug you/some want to f…f… find out what you’re really like… jerks!"
 According to Gary Cristall, who helped book the Vancouver Folk Music Festival in the 1980s, "The squeals of delight from the audience give a sense of the impact [of its lyrics]."

 Kaldor began her career in the 1980s, a time when it was difficult to be booked as a female artist in Canada at festivals and venues.
 According to a recent interview with Kaldor herself, at the beginning, festival directors would tell her, “Sorry, we already have our women's act this year.”
 Nonetheless, Kaldor persevered and became a feature at folk festivals, thanks in part to the women in her audience who often "lobbied to have her included on folk festival rosters."
 She was hired at the Vancouver Folk Music Festival, which for the first time was highlighting a genre then called women's music (devoting space in the program to answer the question, ‘what is women’s music?').

 As her career progressed, Kaldor continued to write songs from a feminist perspective.
-Her song 'Strength, Love and Laughter' is recognized as, "important song in Canadian feminist music."
+Her song 'Strength, Love and Laughter' is recognized as "an important song in Canadian feminist music” by The Canadian Encyclopedia.
 In 1988, Kaldor wrote the lyrics for Svetlana Zylin's musical The Destruction of Eve, a feminist interpretation of the Bible.
 The musical premiered in 1998 in Toronto with Company of Sirens.

 Kaldor has been particularly vocal about the issues of domestic abuse and gender based violence.
 In 1988, the National Film Board produced a short film for her song “Get Back the Night” as a “statement against senseless violence.”
 In 1997, the Canadian Congress for Learning Opportunities for Women selected her song, “One Hit” to create pedagogical materials for Canadian classrooms addressing the topic of domestic violence against women.
 In 2019, Kaldor wrote Missing and Gone, "which addresses the issue of murdered and missing Indigenous women and children".
 Most recently, Kaldor wrote the song, "Woman Who Pays," which responds to the series of 8 femicides in 8 weeks in Montreal in 2021 which resulted in the death of a friend of her daughter-in-law.
 In 2021, 2022, 2023, 2024, and 2025 Kaldor hosted virtual international Women's Day Concerts on March 8 to raise money for Chez Doris, a Women's shelter in Montreal.